Warthog710/Tower-Defense-Game/README.md

 strategy along the path.
 No animation is required for enemies or towers.

 <b>Tasks:</b>
-* [ ] Create CRC cards.
 * [ ] Make towers animated.
-* [ ] Show tower data when selected.
-* [ ] Allow towers to be upgraded.
-* [ ] Calculate damage upon being hit by a projectile, rather than when the projectile is fired.
-Note this is a big project and probally require some careful thought and discussion.
 * [ ] Make a bitmap storage class so only one bitmap is used (see page 606 of packt book).
 * [ ] Make more levels with turns.
 * [ ] Add a level selection (page 660 of paktbook)